Animal Attacks FAQs

 There are exceptions, of course; sometimes a breed of dog that’s not normally vicious, such as a Labrador, may become sicker as it gets older, and it may become grumpy and more likely to attack.
 Also, any dog that has been abused and beaten can change its temperament and demeanor.

-Thankfully, all of the cases we handle, including dog bite cases, are handled on a contingency fee basis, which means there’s no fee unless there’s a recovery.
-Since there is no upfront costs, you can find out from us if you have a case.
+Thankfully, all of the cases I handle, including dog bite cases, are handled on a contingency fee basis, which means there’s no fee unless there’s a recovery.
+Since there is no upfront costs, you can find out from me if you have a case.

 If I Was Accused of Provoking the Dog, Does that Mean I Don’t Have a Case?